hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 9. **tiše**
 10. **ešer**

-Numbers 11-19 are formed by combining the unit with **-šeret** "ten":
+Numbers 11-19 are formed by combining the unit with **-šeret** “ten”:
 - 11: **ištēnšeret**
 - 12: **šinšeret**